ab-noori/bookstore-cms/README.md

 ### Prerequisites

 In order to run this project you need:
-  - A browser of you choice.
+  - A browser of your choice.
   - A text editor of your choice.
   - An installed node.js on your local system